lithium-tech/iceberg-cxx/tests/meta_perf/README.md

 ### Manifest Entries

-This is a test case where there is only 1 manifest file, which contains 10,000 manifest entries.
+This is a test case where there is only 1 manifest file, which contains 10,000 manifest entries with 2 columns in each file.
+Generated using pyspark

+### Manifest Entries (wide)

+This is a test case where there is only 1 manifest file, which contains 200 manifest entries with 51 columns in each file.
 Generated using pyspark

 ### Manifest Files